 The Library is a unique resource in Scotland but has always sought inspiration, support and links with sister organisations world-wide.
 Many of the Library projects, policies and initiatives have developed after peer group visits, contacts or discussions.

 Over the Library’s history we have held hundreds of events, undertaken research, training and partnerships, visited and hosted workshops, conferences and exhibitions.
 We have visited international sister projects as well as making firm links with local and national women’s initiatives.

 In 2000, GWL secured its first project funding, enabling the employment of workers for the first time.
 This was followed by further successful funding bids to facilitate new projects focusing on the provision of Lifelong Learning opportunities and an Adult Literacy and Numeracy Project aimed at women.

-In 2007, GWL moved from 109 Trongate to temporary accommodation at 81 Parnie Street (due to the refurbishment of 109 Trongate for visual arts organisations) pending its permanent relocation to the Mitchell Library.
-Whilst the collections of library books, archive materials and artifacts remain in storage at these premises, the project work continued and in April 2008, a new project aimed at Black and Minority Ethnic Women was launched.
-The Women Make History Project researched, developed and delivered its first Women’s Heritage Walk [link] and has since developed a further three women’s heritage walks.
+In 2007, GWL was decanted from 109 Trongate to temporary accommodation at 81 Parnie Street (due to the development of 109 Trongate for visual arts organisations) pending a negotiated and agreed relocation to permanent self-contained premises at the Mitchell Library, for which the organisation worked towards a planned £1.5 million refurbishment.
+Whilst some archive materials and artefacts remained in storage at Parnie Street, project work continued and in April 2008, a new learning initiative aimed at Black and Minority Ethnic Women was launched.
+The new Women Make History Project researched, developed and delivered its first Women’s Heritage Walk and has since developed a further four.

 Looking to the future